hashicorp/consul/website/source/docs/agent/http/acl.html.markdown

 The request is automatically routed to the authoritative ACL datacenter.
 Requests to this endpoint must be made with a management token.

-As with `create, a successful response body will return the `ID` of the newly created ACL, like so:
+As with `create`, a successful response body will return the `ID` of the newly created ACL, like so:

 ```javascript